expressots/expresso-site-doc/docs/overview/intro.md

 Gone are the days of tedious setup tasks such as configuring logging systems, handling authentication, and connecting to databases.
 With ExpressoTS, developers can focus on what really matters - writing code.
 The framework takes care of the repetitive and time-consuming aspects of development, allowing developers to work more efficiently.

 One of the key features of ExpressoTS is its flexible and extensible architecture.
-The framework provides a robust and powerful **[Dependency Injection](di.md)** system that enables developers to quickly and easily extend its functionality by creating and adding providers with their specific binding scope such as `Transient, Scoped, Singleton`.
-This allows developers to seamlessly integrate new features throughout the entire application without having to worry about the complexities of integration and coupling.
+The framework provides a robust **[Dependency Injection](di.md)** system that enables developers to extend its functionality by creating and adding providers with their specific binding scope such as `Transient, Scoped, Singleton`.
+This allows developers to integrate new features throughout the application without having to worry about the complexities of integration and coupling.

 Whether you're building a simple API or a complex enterprise application, ExpressoTS can help you deliver your project on time and on budget.
 With a comprehensive set of tools and features, ExpressoTS makes it easy to build high-quality, scalable, and maintainable server-side applications.